-It’s a space to get together – as people with lives and skills and passions.
-It’s an event to get past our job titles and get real work done.
+We all work in live performance – we know the importance of unexpected connections, surprising moments and shared inspiration.
+The Unconference creates these conditions.
+A space to get together – as people with lives and skills and passions.
+An event to get past our job titles and get real work done.

 We start by getting small groups to meet each other and answer some questions.
 Then different small groups work together on some questions that could be solved by someone in the room in 15 minutes or less (e.g. What software should I use?
 What should I make for lunch?
 Who should I talk to about X?)
 Then we try to answer those questions.

 After lunch we do the Open Space – addressing bigger questions brought forward by you, the participants.

 You spend the day in conversation about things you care about with others who care about the same things.
 This is how change happens.

 Can I come for just part of the day?

 This is an all day thing with a beginning, middle and end.
 If you need to miss part of the day, get in touch with us.

 Will there be coffee, lunch and snacks provided?

 And made accessible by partners: FADO Performance Art Centre, The Toronto Arts Council and The Ontario Arts Council with support from: